Analytical methods, comprehensive analysis, assay workflows, and statistical process control.

 Use regression models and simultaneous regression to set up regression analysis for your assay elements.

-Data selection schemes define which data are considered in the analysis.
+Data selection schemes define which data PLA 3.0 considers in the analysis.
 You can select, for example, which data points or dilution steps you want to include.
 The default scheme simply selects all data points.

 Use Analysis of Variance (ANOVA) to determine sources of variation in statistical models.
 ANOVA employs several methods to estimate variance in the data.
 It then tests to what extent the results agree.
 PLA 3.0 supports two ANOVA models, that is, pure-error ANOVA and residual-error ANOVA.